nasso/autolight/README.md

 # Set this to `true` to have dark theme at day and light theme at night
 # Why would anyone do this??
 invert = false

+# How often the program should force a time check (in seconds)
+# The program might unsync with the system clock when the computer goes to sleep
+# or hibernates.
+This setting will force a time check to resync it.
+refresh_period = 60

 # Required for the program to work: replace with YOUR coordinates
 [location]